certtools/intelmq/docs/user/configuration-management.rst

        name: Blocklist.de Apache
        rate_limit: 3600

-More examples can be found in the ``intelmq/etc/runtime.conf`` directory.
+More examples can be found in the ``intelmq/etc/runtime.yaml`` file.
 See :doc:`bots` for more details.

 By default, all of the bots are started when you start the whole botnet, however there is a possibility to *disable* a bot.
 This means that the bot will not start every time you start the botnet, but you can start and stop the bot if you specify the bot explicitly.
-To disable a bot, add the following to your runtime.conf: ``"enabled": false``.
+To disable a bot, add the following to your ``runtime.yaml``: ``"enabled": false``.
 For example:

 .. code-block:: yaml